 Email marketing is a great way to reach out to your customers with relevant information.
-Email marketing is very popular among marketers for the advantages it offers:
+Email marketing is popular among marketers for the advantages it offers:

 - High brand recall and awareness.